20 No-Code Businesses You Can Launch in 2 Weeks

 19. Social Apps

-These amazing platforms even have ready-made templates to help you launch your social mobile apps or web apps within a day singlehandedly without any external help.
+These amazing platforms even have ready-made templates to help you launch your social mobile apps or web apps within a day, singlehandedly, without any external help.

 20. Swag Stores